 Luigi (Mario series)

 I’ve always liked Luigi more than Mario.
 Not only because I’m a younger brother, but because Luigi’s way funnier.
-He’s just about as capable as his palette-swapped brother, but almost never gets his due.
+He’s just about as capable as his palette-swapped sibling, but almost never gets his due.
 His lack of recognition is a running joke in many different games (especially the more recent RPG Mario titles), and it’s one that always elicits a chuckle or two from me.
 Plus, Nintendo tends to give him comical and often powerful abilities in many different series, which always make him a worthwhile choice to play as.
 I’ll concede that Mario is more memorable, but only because it’s his name on almost every game the plumber brothers star in.

 Tiny Tina (Borderlands 2 & Borderlands: The Pre-Sequel)